bluehalo/node-fhir-server-mongo/CONTRIBUTING.md

 Indexes are automatically created when a new resource type is added to the server (if the `CREATE_INDEX_ON_COLLECTION_CREATION` environment variable is set).

 If you add a new index to an existing collection then you can run indexing by going to `/index/run` url endpoint.
+To drop and create indexes use the `/index/rebuild` endpoint.

 ## Index hinting